Give and Take Corrections with Grace

 The Proper Way to Handle Corrections

-Thru this site, I receive emails from concerned onliners about how a friend or family member gets mad at them or calls them rude if they suggest that some email etiquette is in order.
-I get it — none of us like being told we are doing something wrong.
+Through this site, I receive emails from concerned online users about how a friend or family member gets mad at them or calls them rude if they suggest that some email etiquette is in order.
+I get it—none of us like being told we are doing something wrong.

 The key is how the suggestion of considering email etiquette is offered.
-How your correct others, the words you choose, and the tone in which you do it matters.
+How you correct others, the words you choose, and the tone in which you do it matters.

-I have many websites, and I do tons of writing that require I read, reread, and read again.
-So I can go back to things I have written sometime later and find errors I missed.
+I have many websites, and I write a lot of material that requires me to read, reread, and read again.
+This allows me to go back to things I have written later and find errors I missed.

 Sometimes, blatant and apparent mistakes have made me wonder if the site was hacked.
-But I know it wasn’t… Just me being too busy or not doing a thorough job.
+But I know it wasn’t—it was just me being too busy or not doing a thorough job.

-What usually happens is a kind soul ends up on my website.
-They have experienced the “Invisible Error Syndrome” too, and they take the time to send me an email to let me know so that I can make the appropriate corrections.
+What usually happens is that a kind soul ends up on my website.
+They have experienced the “Invisible Error Syndrome,” too, and they take the time to email me to let me know so that I can make the appropriate corrections.

-They are kind and helpful in their tone.
-This is the approach I use on the rare occasions that I email site owners.
+They are kind and helpful in tone.
+I also use this approach on the rare occasions I email site owners.

 Always Respond with Courtesy

 I am grateful for the corrections sent with genuine concern in wanting to help.
-Unfortunately, however, some need to correct me as though I am a 5-year-old that needs scolding.
+Unfortunately, however, some need to correct me as though I am a 5-year-old who needs scolding.

 You see this everywhere online as folks confidently hide behind these screens.
 Those who criticize others publicly while conveniently touting their education, degrees, and accomplishments to justify their narcissistic castigation.